-Bedrock removal will be required to complete the underground parking.
+Bedrock removal will be required to complete the two (2) levels of underground parking.
 Line drilling and controlled blasting where large quantities of bedrock need to be removed is recommended.
 The blasting operations should be planned and completed under the guidance of a professional engineer with experience in blasting operations.